jpmosquerac/aws-eks-tf/README.md

 5. Uncomment the lines in the `main.tf` file.
 ---
 ### Deploy codepipeline module
-1. In the `main.tf` file comment the other modules except backend and codepipeline in this way:
+1. In the `main.tf` file comment on the other modules except the backend and codepipeline in this way:
 2. **Push the changes to your remote repository**
 ```
 module "backend" {